Learning Hyperparameters via a Data-Emphasized Variational Objective: Case Study A: Fourier Regression

-From Lemma 2, the DE-ELBo helps the misspecified posterior retain some dependence on the observed data even when $D \gg N$, avoiding collapse to the prior.
-This allows high-quality fits to data even for large $D$ (see Fig. 2(d)).
+The DE-ELBO thus helps the misspecified posterior retain dependence on the data even when $D \gg N$, avoiding collapse to the prior.
+The particular choice of $\kappa = \frac{D}{N}$ is key to this result via elegant cancellation in the denominator.
+When hyperparameters $\sigma_y, \ell_k, \sigma_k$ are \emph{learnable}, DE-ELBO can produce high-quality fits to data even for large $D$, as in Fig.~\ref{fig:caseA_regression_demo}~(d).